 The arms of V-shaft brackets are to be perpendicular, as far as practicable.

-The bearing length of the shaft bracket boss, in mm, is to be not less than $3 \cdot \mathbf{d}S$.
+The bearing length of the shaft bracket boss, in mm, is to be not less than $3 \cdot \textbf{d}{s}$.

 The thickness, in mm, of the shaft bracket boss after boring operation is to be not less than: